noirello/bonsai/docs/advanced.rst

                     return res

-The following code is a simple litmus test that the created class plays nice with other coroutines:
+The following code is a simple litmus test for proving that the created class plays nice with other
+coroutines:

 .. code-block:: python3